Miranics/Negpod-14_Python_Project/README.md

 Functionality
 The project offers the following functionalities:

-Menu: Defines a list of dictionaries containing menu item names and prices.
+Menu: Defines a list of dictionaries that contain menu item names and prices.
 Display Menu: Prints the available menu items with their corresponding prices.

 place Order: Users can select items from the menu and add them to their order.